newdigate/teensy-midi-looper/README.md

 This micro-controller project aims to play and record midi tracks to/from standard midi files (SMF) on SD-card.

 ## Compatibilty:
-I am writing these c++ classes with compatibility for both x86 and arm32 to allow me to debug the code without needing to upload the compiled binaries to the microcontroller;
+I am writing these c++ classes with compatibility for both x86 and arduino to allow me to debug the code without needing to upload the compiled binaries to the microcontroller;

 ## Hardware requirements:
   * teensy 3.6 microcontroller board with onboard SD Card